Updated on August 4, 2022

 Beyond this, however, the New 52 version of events don’t seem to discuss how Clark was actually taken in by the Kents.
 Still, assuming he’s presented as adopted, Clark would still be considered a citizen by default.

-DC’s Rebirth revisions in 2016 confusingly merged the New 52 and post-Crisis versions of Superman together.
-As far as I can tell, the current status quo is presumably the post-Crisis version of Superman (as of 2011), with some New 52 elements.
+DC’s Rebirth revamp in 2016 confusingly merged the New 52 and post-Crisis versions of Superman together.
+As far as I can tell, the current status quo is the post-Crisis version of Superman (as he stood in 2011), with some New 52 elements.

 The 2000s CW primetime series “Smallville” offered a variant on Clark’s adoption.
 After finding Clark in the meteor shower that he arrived on Earth in, the Kents managed to get wealthy businessman Lionel Luthor (who they helped during the meteor shower) to forge adoption papers for Clark.
 This became a plot point during the show’s run.